CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 has been set up, so that no time and resources are wasted on fetching information that is not needed.

-If you use an external message store, you do not have to include the "mime" property in the JSON, but can use the "key" property instead.
+With an external message store, you can use the "key" property.
 This property holds the key under which the mime data is stored in your external storage system.